 The price of a heat pump is on average two to three times higher than an electric furnace.
 However, heat pumps save on your monthly electric bill because they are up to four times more energy-efficient.
-According to the US department of energy, annual air/air heat pump savings are around 3000 kWh ($420 with the average electricity price in 2021).
+According to the US department of energy, annual air/air heat pump savings are around 3000 kWh ($435 with the average electricity price of $ 14.47 in 2022).

 Both electric heaters and heat pumps run on electricity.
 However, a heat pump is much more efficient than an electrical heater.
 Therefore, running a heat pump costs less energy and produces a lower energy bill.